-Outward is an open-world survival RPG with souls-like combat.
+Outward is an open-world survival RPG with skill-based combat.
 It has a story-driven focus, but you can play the campaign solo or co-op (online or split-screen).
 Alternatively, it has tons of side content and an open-ended story that grants plenty of player freedom.

 That said, the title includes traditional RPG aspects.
 You fight, level up, gear up, and develop skills.
 Also, you have to manage warmth, fatigue, thirst, hunger, cold, indigestion, and disease.
-Additionally, you make choices that alter the world, create branching paths, and lead to various endings.
+You can do so with the game’s fair crafting systems.

-The Forest is an open-world survival craft game with a story-driven campaign and survival horror elements.
+The Forest is a first-person open-world survival craft game with a story-driven campaign and survival horror elements.
 You can face the story alone or at a party with up to 8 players traveling together.

 No Man’s Sky

-You play around in an “infinite” randomized universe.
-There’s no goal and no purpose.
-Simply, you explore whatever’s shiny out there.
+You play around in an “infinite” randomized universe where you explore whatever’s shiny out there.
 Take your ship, go to a planet, land on it, explore, mine its resources, and invest in your ship, weapons, and suit.
 You may miss combat, but the sandbox freedom it offers can be more than enough.